 Conclusion

 Cramping is common during perimenopause.
-Many women find their usual menstrual cramping gets worse during this transitional time.
+Many women, myself included, find their usual menstrual cramping gets worse during this transitional time.
 But the good news is that several medical interventions, natural therapies, and lifestyle changes can help relieve or prevent your symptoms.

 And remember, your perimenopausal cramping won’t be around forever.
 When you reach menopause and your periods finally stop, the cramping that goes alongside them stops, too.